 The last pieces of hardware to mention are primarily used in the third course in the sequence.
 This course covers performance engineering of real-time and embedded systems.
 To motivate the need for system tuning of real-time systems we use the control of physical systems.
 The two systems we choose for the laboratory are from Quanser Systems [8].
-We selected their inverted pendulum and ball and balance beam systems shown in Figures 3 and 4 respectively.
-In the third course the students also experiment with hardware/software co-design on a Digilent Spartan 3 FPGA board [2] shown in Figure 5.
-There is one FPGA system at each student station.
+We selected their inverted pendulum and ball and balance beam systems.
+The last component of equipment in the laboratory is a Digilent Spartan 3 FPGA board [2].
+Also in the third course the students experiment with hardware/software co-design using this FPGA board.
+Each student station has one of these boards.